Listening to digital health innovators report 2021

 Global digital exemplar blueprinting

-In terms of digital maturity NHSX has now worked with around 70 NHS trusts to produce blueprints, step-by-step good practice guides showcasing digital transformation, and other shared learning products to help health organisations deliver technology more quickly and cost effectively.
+In terms of digital maturity NHSX (now part of the NHS Transformation Directorate) has worked with around 70 NHS trusts to produce blueprints, step-by-step good practice guides showcasing digital transformation, and other shared learning products to help health organisations deliver technology more quickly and cost effectively.

 Around three quarters of all NHS Trusts are registered on the blueprinting platform , with over 1,000 users as of June 2021 from acute, mental health, ambulance or community trusts.
 The library of blueprints has also grown to more than 160 alongside around 2,400 useful artefacts including project plans, terms of reference, business cases, job descriptions, user guides, workflows and training materials.

 The Blueprinting team achieved some further positive milestones for the week commencing 1 March 2021 with the 2,000th user registering for the blueprinting platform and also the 50th "blueprint on a page" published.

 As a digital health innovator if you have previously worked with an NHS trust and would like to potentially showcase your digital transformation story or would like more information about GDE blueprinting please email firstname.lastname@example.org.